 Search engines look for keywords, so having relevant content with appropriate tags will help – but making your title and/or tagline SEO ready will yield better results.
 Titles generally function as the brand name and don’t always have room for keywords, so most SEO will happen in your tagline – make sure they’re relevant and your tagline still makes sense!

-How To Add An SEO Friendly Title & Tagline
+How To Add An SEO Friendly Title & Tagline to WordPress

 WordPress includes built-in options for your website title and tagline.
 In fact, you should have chosen your site title when you first installed WordPress.
 To make changes or to add a custom tagline, simply log into your WordPress dashboard and navigate to Settings > General:

 Or you can click on Appearance > Customize to go to the live theme customizer.
 In our Chic blogging WordPress theme, the site title and tagline are the very first customization option.